By Ashok Prasad, Founder, Niyyam

 Step 3: Select Funds

-- Based on risk tolerance
+Based on risk tolerance.

 Step 4: Invest Consistently

-- SIP or hybrid approach
+SIP or hybrid strategy.

 Step 5: Review Annually

-- Adjust if needed
+Adjust portfolio if needed.

 Common Mistakes to Avoid

-Stopping SIP
+- Stopping SIP

-Lack of Patience
+- Lack of patience

 Advanced Insight: Time vs Return Strategy

-You have two choices:
+You have two options:

 Increase Returns